Stipa Data Collection Protocol

 (category type only)

 Maximum number of categories that can be selected.
 Default is unlimited selections.
-Number in set {n>0} 4 No
+Integer in set {n>0} 4 No

 AutoPrioritize